Give Starting Point Acupuncture & Wellness, a call today (425) 686-4498 to learn more about how to find a solution to get your health back on track!

 We both know that the whole “calories in, calories out” argument is an overly simplistic view of weight.

 There’s definitely more to the story than just what you’re eating, right?

-A lot of this comes right down to your metabolic rate which is affected by things like your activity level, history of dieting, body composition, and even what you eat.
+A lot of this comes right down to your metabolic rate which is affected by things like your activity level, history of dieting, body composition, and even your current diet.

 But, let’s go beyond the “eat less and exercise more” advice and dive into some of the less obvious underlying reasons why you may be gaining weight even though you’re eating the same.